PAST2212/zonethreat/README.md

 Written in Python 3.7

 TO DO:
-- Active Domain Creation Date as additional csv column
+- Activate Domain Creation Date as additional csv column
 - API Integration from https://github.com/icann/czds-api-client-python and therefore scanning multiple TLD Zones at once
 - Add Possibility to parse Arguments (e.g. workers for multithreading)
 - other fixes